Visiting Korea in September | Weather, Best Festivals and What to Pack [2023]

 Maemiseong Fortress was built to protect the land, after Typhoon Maemi hit Korea (the last super strong typhoon).

 If a typhoon should hit while you’re visiting Korea in September, it’s best to stay indoors, shut the windows tight and avoid places where there could be flooding or mudslides… and maybe avoid Jeju Island.
+A lot of flights get cancelled or delayed there at difficult weather times.

-Just Released | Limited Edition Autumn Tours in Korea
+Limited Edition Autumn Tours in Korea

 These autumn tours in Korea only take place for a few months each year, and they get booked up fast, because space and timing for them is limited.
 If you’ve got your heart set on seeing any of these places during autumn in Korea, I recommend reserving a spot as soon as you can.